Dolomites Autumn Landscape Photography Tour | 19 - 26 October 2019

 A seven day photography tour of the incredible landscape of the Dolomites.

-Join me and (other photographer TBC) for a fabulous tour of the Dolomites in October 2019.
+Join me and David Clapp for a fabulous tour of the Dolomites in October 2019.
 The tour will be based in two separate areas so that we can maximize our shooting potential of this beautiful area of northern Italy.
 The very thought of the Dolomites creates images of high jagged mountains, misty mornings and vineyards and forests full of autumn colour.

 During the month of October, we start to see the first colours of autumn as well as those beautiful misty mornings.
 We will endeavour to make the very best of the morning and evening light.
 You will be taken to some of the very best locations and also lead you to explore lesser known spots, so you can capture a wide array of classic landscape imagery, from breath taking landscapes and vineyards to lifestyle and close-up photography.

-Our stay is based in four star hotel accommodation (TBC), The hotel provides us with breakfast in the morning.
+Our stay is based in three or four star hotel accommodation (TBC), The hotel provides us with breakfast in the morning.

 What flights do recommend?